Schutte the Unromantic

 Katy Schutte is not a romantic.

-Schutte the Unromantic is Katy's new storytelling stand-up comedy show fresh from the Edinburgh Festival Fringe, written and performed by Katy Schutte (Happily Never After/Knightmare Live/Who Ya Gonna Call?).
+Schutte the Unromantic is a storytelling stand-up comedy show written and performed by Katy Schutte (Happily Never After/Knightmare Live/Who Ya Gonna Call?).
 This is the story of her trying to find love despite freezing up at chocolates, serenades and thoughtful surprises.
 For the record, Katy is perfectly happy to put Baby in a corner (where she has a great view of the room).

 Latest Comedy Award Nominee 2018

 "...like a good movie plot, it is coherent, candid and completely compelling."
 Full review.

 Listed in Best of Brighton Comedy July 2017 by BN1 Magazine:

 "...this exceptional performer tells us her story of trying to find love..."